skensell/.scotts_custom/README.md

 .scotts_custom
 ==============

-My bash and vim customizations. master branch is mac. linux branch is linux.
+My bash and vim customizations.
+Works for Mac and Linux.

 #### Quick Setup